navgang/ecom-assessment/README.md

 If you run out of time, commit what you have and add brief TODO notes.

+Remember: treat this as you would a real production environment.

 Requirements:

 1. Project Setup: React hooks only